 - My spouse says my intensity at work and at home is driving her crazy.

-You can buy Webb’s and his colleagues very clear written, informative and practical book about Misdiagnosis and Dual diagnosis here.
-It is a gem for every professional (and that means you too parent;) dealing with intense, sensitive, overexcitable, more-able atypical children.
+- You can buy Webb’s and his colleagues very clearly written, informative and practical book about Misdiagnosis and Dual diagnosis here.
+This book is a gem for every professional (and that means you too as a parent) dealing with intense, sensitive, over-excitable, more-able atypical children.

 By Simone de Hoogh and other Active Contributors